Already started on the QLTS

 If you fail your first SQE2 assessment, you will have two more attempts.
 If you fail all three, you will need to qualify through the SQE route and not QLTS.
 This means you would have to sit both assessments - SQE1 and SQE2.

-Any agreed SQE2 exemption is based on a candidate being assessed through SQE1 and their practice rights being the same as a solicitor.
-There are differences between the QLTS day one outcomes and the Functioning Legal Knowledge requirements tested in SQE1.
+There are differences between the QLTS day one outcomes and the Functioning Legal Knowledge tested in SQE1.
 For example SQE1 includes the procedural subjects of Business Law and Practice Wills and the Administration of Estates, Property Practice, Dispute Resolution and Criminal Practice.

-If you apply for a SQE2 agreed exemption, and are successful, you will have to qualify through the SQE route, not QLTS.
-This means you would need pass the SQE1 assessment or apply for an exemption.
+If you apply for an SQE2 exemption, and are successful, you will have to qualify through the SQE route, not QLTS.
+This means you would need pass the SQE1 assessment or apply for an individual exemption.

-If you apply for an SQE1 exemption, you can ask us to take your MCT into account but this alone is not equivalent to the whole of SQE1.
+If you apply for an SQE1 exemption, you can ask us to take your MCT into account.
+This could be for the whole of SQE1 or just Functioning Legal Knowledge 1 (FLK1) or Functioning Legal Knowledge 2 (FLK2).
+Your MCT alone is not equivalent to all of FLK1 or FLK2.

 Not passed an OSCE